Skip to content

 Programming languages and frameworks

-Note: Before installing a package, check for and uninstall any existing copy under Add or Remove Programs.
+Before installing any package, check for and uninstall any existing copy under Add or Remove Programs.
 For example, you’ll want to uninstall the copy of Java that ships with Windows.

 scoop install main/rust